status-im/nimbus-eth2/beacon_chain/networking/README.md

 - configure the Eth2 P2P network
 - discover, connect, and maintain quality Eth2 peers

-Data received is handed other to the `../gossip_processing` modules for validation.
+Data received is handed over to the `../gossip_processing` modules for validation.

 ## Security concerns